Emotional Support Animals at The College of St. Benedict

-For the health and safety of our committee, we will not accept requests for snakes, reptiles, ferrets, rodents, sugar gliders, or spiders since these animals cannot meet vaccination requirements to be certified disease-free.
+For the health and safety of our committee, we will not accept requests for reptiles, ferrets, sugar gliders, or spiders since these animals cannot meet vaccination requirements to be certified disease-free.
 The Centers for Disease Control and Prevention (CDC) indicated that emotional support animals should be limited to those that cannot possibly transmit Zoonotic disease.
 Zoonotic diseases are infectious diseases that can be naturally transmitted from animals to humans.

 Individuals approved for an ESA may only have one (1) animal.
 We will not accept requests for more than one ESA.

 What happens to animals that have not been approved to live on campus?

 Animals found to be living in a dwelling without approval will be removed immediately at the owner’s expense and the student may be subject to disciplinary action within the campus Residential Life conduct process.

 Student Accessibility Services will only accept documentation from practitioners with whom the student has an established relationship, who is licensed in Minnesota or in the state of the student’s home residence.
 Some websites sell certificates, registrations, and licensing documents for support animals to anyone who answers certain questions or participates in a short interview and pays a fee.
 Such documentation from the internet is not, by itself, sufficient to reliably establish that an individual has a non-observable disability or disability-related need for an assistance animal.
 To be considered for approval, a student should be prepared to submit appropriate medical documentation.

 Our team has created a form to guide practitioners in describing how the functional limitations caused by the disability are mitigated by the animal.
 While we may not ask for a specific diagnosis, we must have information that confirms the presence of a mental health disability.
 Beyond that, we need to know the functional impact of the condition, as well as how the specific animal helps alleviate the impact of disability-related symptoms.